 “In the miscellaneous manuscript Anteriori di Galileo 9 of the National Library in Florence, a collection of madrigals copied in “reversed score” by Vincenzo Galilei (in order to prepare lute intabulations), a single sheet can be found in a different hand, which includes a manuscript Ricercare intabulated for solo lute probably at the end of the 16th century.

 This sheet is attributed to “Vincenzo Juniore” in the Library catalogue.
-The style of the music is too modern for Vincenzo (death in 1595) and too old-fashioned for both Michelangelo or his son Vincenzo Jr.: even without any evidence, I like the idea that this could be the only remaining piece of lute music composed by the young Galileo Galilei.”
+The style of the music, written anonymously at the very end of the 16th century, is too modern for Vincenzo (death in 1595) and too old-fashioned for both Michelangelo or his son Vincenzo Jr.: even without any evidence, I like the idea that this could be the only remaining piece of lute music composed by the young Galileo Galilei.”

-The next focuses on features of the manuscript and the music.
+inventoried, the next focuses on features of the manuscript and the

-The last part reflects on severall explanations for clues.
+music, and finally the last part reflects on several explanations for clues.